hanis-z/King-County-Millenial-homeowner-program/README.md

 **Next, Don't pay for space you don't need!**
 Fitting more bedrooms in the same living space can save you money.

-**If you want high-quality workmanship, consider doing work yourself** Higher-quality properties cost much more.
+**If you want high-quality workmanship, consider doing work yourself.**
+Higher-quality properties cost much more.
 Recently renovated properties cost more, even for the same quality.